sliang11/MDLM/DeepWiener/README.md

 - Some helper codes is in the `utils` folder.
 - The experimental data (train/test already splitted) is in the `Datasets` folder.

  You can directly run our code without any addition argument settings.
-For example, to run our DeepMelt network, simply use
+For example, to run our Wiener network, simply use

 `python experiment.py`